proyectos-mario/hiberus-ecommerce/README.md

-# Ecommerce application for Hiberus
+# E-Commerce Project

 Welcome to e-commerce simulate for hiberus Test for Java Microservices.

-## Technologies and tools:
+## Technologies and tools

+To achieve the goals for Hiberus and give the best possible experience for the customers, I evaluated the available technologies of the market that and I Choose which I considered the best and proper for an e-commerce project.

-I use this technologies for build the project because Spring boot and docker are one of the best solutions for microservices system, because offer well support,well security also Java has a lot of experienced in applications and docker works very well with containers and it can be adapted in more complex architecture using tools like kuberentes for charge balanced in services.
+Taking into account the wide experience of Spring boot and Docker technologies in the market, currently, they are the most recommended solutions for microservices systems, their main advantages are related to security infrastructure and support service.
+Java is one of the most used technologies on applications development, on the other hand, Docker has presented a good performance with containers and it can be adapted in more complex architecture using tools like kuberentes for load balancing in services.

+Below are related in detail the technologies that I selected for this project:

 - Java version "1.8.0_241"
 - Spring tools suite 4 (IDE)